20 Spring Cleaning Tasks You Can Do in 1 Minute or Less

 Toss that unsightly stack of magazines and newspapers

 Not only is that huge pile of magazines gathering layers upon layers of dust, but it’s also a serious eyesore.
 As you take out the trash one night, bring the stack with you and toss it in the recycling bin.
 Trust us, your home will thank you.
-Try more tips to organize every room in your house.
+Try more organization tips you’ll wish you knew all along.

 Declutter your coffee table